The Dangers of Demonization

 While I am definitely guilty of demonizing Trump and his MAGA extremists, I need to hold onto the possibility that there might be points of connection with a larger percent of that group than I tend to assume I have.
 I also need to understand more fully the reasons behind Trump’s appeal.
 Is it driven by anti-regulation fervor, elitist condescending attitudes, institutional distrust, fears of surging immigration, the price of groceries, gas, housing, and rent, the declining hope in the promise of the future, the protection of wealth and status, anti-abortion beliefs, gun rights, or religious ideology?
 Which of those drivers are predominant?
 Is there just one value driving the decision to support an egregiously unfit candidate.
 I don’t know.
 But I do know that my demonization tendencies are fueled when I assume ALL those decision-drivers are true for ALL supporters.

 I believe there is evil in the world and that some people embody, embrace, and empower that evil.
 It’s too ubiquitous and obvious to ignore.
-I also acknowledge that I am too quick to demonize a whole group when I don’t really know the cultures they have been exposed to and/or the systems they have been exploited by.
+I also acknowledge that I am too quick to demonize a whole group, when I don’t really know the cultures they have been exposed to and/or the systems they have been oppressed or exploited by.

 I’m hoping I can do a better job of distinguishing who really merits the demon badge.
 Perhaps, deluded or disillusioned might be better terms for describing the followers of whatever group I may be demonizing.
 I hope we can all somehow avoid being consumed by the hate, fear, and disillusionment that poison our perspective.
 I’m hoping that all of us can do a better job of attributing fairly the causes of whatever behavior we see in the ”other” to the cultures that may have promoted the behavior and/or to the systems that may have reinforced the behavior instead of assigning blame immediately and fully to the evil inherent in the person.
 May it be so.